 Annual “star” event: Hidden Hollow Star Party, usually in September

-Society meetings: First Saturday of each month, two hours before Public Viewing Night begins
+Society meetings: First Saturday of each month, three hours before Public Viewing Night begins

 Society dues: Annual Membership Fees are $20 Student, $40 Individual, and $60 Family.
 Due by January 31.
 Can be paid by Cash or Check payable to R.A.S.
 Mail to: Bryan Summer – Treasurer, 1290 Fairview Ave., Galion, OH 44833